 Giving as Community-Building

 The photo above illustrates what I mean.
-It's the collection of gifts from an "angel tree."
-People choose an anonymous child and purchase gifts for them, then bring them back to the organizer for distribution.
+It is a collection of gifts from an Angel Tree.
+People choose an anonymous child and purchase gifts for them, then bring the gifts back to an organizer for distribution.

-The child may believe the gifts came from their parents, or Santa Claus.
-And that's the point – to better the lives of the community without expectation of reciprocity.
+The child may believe the gifts came from their parents or Santa Claus, and that is the point.
+The giving is meant to better the life of someone in the community without expectation of recognition or repayment.

 The Digital Token of Goodwill

-As a digital artist, my work lives on screens, and is widely accessible.
-I don’t produce a physical painting or sculpture.
-Instead, when I gift my art, part of making it special is that it comes with a promise.
+As a digital artist, my work lives on screens and can be shared widely.
+I do not produce a single physical painting or sculpture.
+When I gift my art, part of making it special is that it comes with a promise.

-This year, I adapted a photo I took a few years ago of the ceiling of a bank.
+This year I adapted a photo I took a few years ago of the ceiling of a bank.
 I changed it in several ways, including creating a six-pointed star.
-It was that version that I printed as a poster and sent to a Jewish relative.
-I gave it with the promise that I would never print or sell that version.
-They had the "original" and only copy – one I designed with them in mind.
+That version is the one I printed as a poster and sent to a Jewish relative.
+I gave it with the promise that I would never print or sell that version again.
+They have the only copy, one I designed with them in mind.

 Reciprocity and the Artist's Spirit

 The essence of Yule giving is reciprocity.
-We're able to give because we have received.
-As I look back on this year, I feel so much gratitude for the inspiration I’ve "foraged" from nature and from this community.
+We are able to give because we have received.
+As I look back on this year, I feel deep gratitude for the inspiration I have foraged from nature and from this community.

-When I’m creating, I often feel like I’m "paying it forward."
-I take the beauty I’ve seen – the way winter light hits the waters of Long Island Sound, or the intricate carvings at Belcourt – and I gift it back through my art.
-It’s a cycle of abundance that keeps our creative fires burning even in the darkest months.
+When I am creating, I often feel like I am paying it forward.
+I take the beauty I have seen, the way winter light hits the waters of Long Island Sound, or the intricate carvings at Belcourt, and I gift it back through my art.
+It is a cycle of abundance that keeps our creative fires burning even in the darkest months.

 Rituals of Generosity

-We don’t need to spend a fortune to honor the spirit of Gift-Giving today.
-We can celebrate our communal bonds through simple, intentional acts:
+We do not need to spend a fortune to honor the spirit of Gift-Giving Day.
+We can celebrate communal bonds through simple, intentional acts:

-- The Digital Shine: We can take a moment to send a piece of art or a beautiful photo to someone we haven't spoken to in a while.
-A "thinking of you" token to light up their screen.
+- The Digital Shine: Send a piece of art or a beautiful photo to someone you have not spoken to in a while.
+A sincere "thinking of you" token can light up their screen.

-- The "Unseen" Gift: We can offer a gift of service or time: helping a neighbor clear their walk or simply holding space for a friend who needs to talk.
+- The Unseen Gift: Offer a gift of service or time, like helping a neighbor clear their walk, or simply holding space for a friend who needs to talk.

-- A Gift for the Earth: We can leave a small offering for the local wildlife: some birdseed or a bit of suet – acknowledging that we are part of a larger, living community.
+- A Gift for the Earth: Leave a small offering for local wildlife, like birdseed or a bit of suet, acknowledging that we are part of a larger living community.

 In each of these examples, the gift is not the object itself, but the relationship it sustains.

 How are you practicing generosity today?
-Whether it’s a physical gift, a digital token, or a simple act of kindness, I’d love for us to share our stories of giving in the comments below.
+Whether it is a physical gift, a digital token, or a simple act of kindness, I would love for us to share our stories of giving in the comments below.

 0 Comments